billynoodle/cursor-auto-rules-agile-workflow/.ai/prd.md

 - Approval workflows for multi-practitioner practices
 - Export options (PDF, Word, HTML) for easy distribution
 - Integration with practice management systems where applicable
+- Consideration of cross-domain impacts to ensure SOPs address interdependencies

 ### SOP Material Finder
 - Automated discovery of relevant resources for SOP creation